ntmkimm/HCMUS-MATH-FOR-AI-FINAL-PROJECT-IMPLEMENT-PAPER-ATTENTION-IS-ALL-YOU-NEED/README.md

 - Modify the configuration to switch between the two models for inference and evaluation.

 ## Credits
-- This project is based on the "Attention is All You Need" paper by Vaswani et al. (2017), which introduces the Transformer model.
+This project is based on the "Attention is All You Need" paper by Vaswani et al. (2017), which introduces the Transformer model.
--
+The implementation is also based on building the Transformer model from scratch using PyTorch.

+Special thanks to [Arun Mohan](https://www.kaggle.com/code/arunmohan003/transformer-from-scratch-using-pytorch) for the inspiration and code shared in the Kaggle notebook: [Transformer From Scratch Using PyTorch](https://www.kaggle.com/code/arunmohan003/transformer-from-scratch-using-pytorch).